 An additonal clue comes from the powerful Vaus/Vans family, who were also in both places, with similar occupations, and who had many documented early interactions (and at least two marriages) with the Clugstons.

-Sometime between 1215 and 1259, Conan, son of Henry, Earl of Atholl, granted the use of timber and firewood from his forest of Tulyhen for the use of the monks at the Abbey of Lindores.
+Sometime between 1215 and 1259, Conan, son of Henry, Earl of Atholl, granted the use of timber and firewood from his forest of Tulyhen for the use of the monks at the Abbey of Lindores, in Perthshire.
+Most of the witnesses are relatives of the Earls of Atholl.
 One of the witnesses was Johanne de Klogestoun.
-This seems to have been a family occupation.
-As we will soon see, John was almost certainly a monk, who worked as some kind of notary or attorney.
-He would have been one of the few literate people in the Middle Ages.
 Another witness was Michaele de Galewath (Michael of Galloway).
 Henry, Earl of Atholl was the great-grandson of Duncan I, King of Scots, who was killed by Macbeth.
 Clugstons have a Y-DNA which is very similar to his descendants, suggesting that they are related.
+Alternatively, John Clugestoun may have been a legal expert; as we’ll see later, it seems to have become a family profession.

 King Alexander III of Scotland died without leaving an heir.
 Scotland invited their friendly southern neighbor, King Edward I of England, to decide which of the leading nobles had the most convincing claim on the throne.
 He chose John Balliol of Galloway, but first insisted that all Scottish nobles should declare their fealty to him.
 Soon it became clear that Edward’s real intentions were hostile, and he planned to annex Scotland.
 The first “War of Scottish Independence” began.